-99 Further public notice
+101 Further public notice

-(1) The Municipality may require that fresh notice of an application be given if more than 18 months haselapsed since the first public notice of the application and if the application has not been considered by the Municipality.
+(1) The Municipality may require that fresh notice of an application be given if more than 18 months has elapsed since the first public notice of the application and if the application has not been considered by the Municipality.

-(2) The Municipality may, at any stage during the processing of the applicationif new information comes to its attention which is material to the consideration of the application.

-- (a) require notice of an application to be republished or to be served again; and - (b) an application to be resent to municipal departments for comment,
+- (2) The Municipality may, at any stage during the processing of the application- - (a) require notice of an application to be republished or to be served again; and - (b) an application to be resent to municipal departments for comment, if new information comes to its attention which is material to the consideration of the application.

-100 Cost of notice
+102 Cost of notice